Sciatica & Pinched Nerve Chiropractor Near Pittsburgh

 What is a pinched nerve?
 What is sciatica?

-• Lower-back, hip, or glute pain that can radiate down one leg
+• Pain that radiates down one leg

-• Muscle weakness or “giving way” in the leg or foot
+• Numbness in the leg or foot

-• Pain that worsens with sitting, bending, or lifting
+• Pain that worsens with sitting, bending, lifting, or driving

 • Disc irritation or herniation

-• Joint restriction or misalignment
+• Joint restriction or spinal misalignment

 • Muscle spasm or inflammation